Nucs/JsonSettings/README.md

 it is important to also specify the default configuration so `JsonSettings` behavior will remain persistent ([see more](#changing-jsonserializersettings)) .

 ### JsonConverterAttribute
-By far the easiest way to specify a converter is by specifying a `JsonConverterAttribute` the property and Json.NET will do the rest.
+By far the easiest way to specify a converter is by specifying a `JsonConverterAttribute` on the property and Json.NET will do the rest.
 ```C#
 [JsonConverter(typeof(ExchangeConverter))]
 public ExchangeType Exchange { get; set; }